ASKurz/blogdown/content/blog/2023-04-30-causal-inference-with-bayesian-models/index.md

 ### Gaussian models.

 Instead of expressing our models in OLS-style notation where we include `\(\epsilon_i\)`, it’s time we switch to the Gaussian likelihoodist format.
-Here’s what are Gaussian ANOVA-type model might look like when including our Bayesian priors:
+Here’s what our Gaussian ANOVA-type model might look like when including Bayesian priors:

 $$
 `\begin{align*}